Make your Christmas tree Pinterest-worthy with these simple steps.

 How many lights should I use?

 Don’t skimp out on your lights!
-You should use three (3) 100-light sets per Christmas tree foot.
-So if you have a 7-foot Christmas tree, you will want to buy twenty-one (21) 100-light sets.
+You should use a 100-light set per Christmas tree foot.
+So if you have a 7-foot Christmas tree, you will want to buy seven (7) '100-light sets'.
 The biggest thing to remember when putting lights on a Christmas tree is how bright you want it to look.
 If you are using LED lights on a Christmas tree, you will want to use fewer lights as LED lights can be more intense.

 Don’t be afraid to mix and match lights.
 There is no rule that says you only have to use one kind of light, so be creative!
 If you are using any themed lights or novelty lights, just be sure to put them on after the basic lights and evenly space them apart.
 See our section on how to decorate with lights

 for more tips.

 Where do I put my Christmas lights on the tree?

 After you've made sure that all of your lights are working, string them on your tree starting from the top down.
 Weave strings of lights along the branches ’inside,’ then move to the outer edges of the branches.
 If you have a lit tree topper, make sure that you leave the socket end of the lights at the top of the tree to plug it in.

 The tree topper symbolizes the spirit of Christmas, and is one of the most important pieces on your tree.
 Tree toppers come in a wide variety of styles, shapes and colors.
 Angels